zx10/iccsw.doc.ic.ac.uk.2013/contents/index.md

 The workshop provides an excellent ground for discussing similarities and differences in graduate studies at various institutions around the world.
 All doctoral students are thereby encouraged to submit papers covering their ongoing research.
-The second edition of the workshop will span two days and will be held September 26—27, 2013, at the Department of Computing at Imperial College London, London, United Kingdom.
+The third edition of the workshop will span two days and will be held September 26—27, 2013, at the Department of Computing at Imperial College London, London, United Kingdom.